 Relax in comfort with complimentary seatbacks at all outdoor Colorado Shakespeare Festival shows.

-The Hellems Building will now open one hour prior to all performances for ticketed patrons, with seating in the Mary Rippon Outdoor Theatre to begin approximately 30 minutes prior to the show.
+The Hellems Building opens one hour prior to all performances for ticketed patrons, with seating in the Mary Rippon Outdoor Theatre to begin approximately 30 minutes prior to the show.
 Please have your tickets easily accessible for scanning at the exterior doors.
-Prior to the building opening, restrooms can be found near the box office in the University Theatre building.
+Prior to the building opening, restrooms can be found near the box office in the University Theatre Building.

 You can ride right up to the show, as all CU Presents venues have banks of outdoor bike racks nearby.
 Using Google Maps for directions is easy: just type in your starting point and destination and select the bicycle symbol.